Flotomate/product_docs/source/admin/admin-organization.rst

 ========

 You can add your business location/locations in Flotomate along with the time zone/zones.
-You can have :ref:`business hours <business-hours>` for each location.
+You can have :ref:`business hours <business hours>` for each location.

 Some benefits of having locations: